 Alfonso Cuarón is a filmmaker of such up-front humanity, and such commandingly sensual technique, that when you watch “Roma,” his shimmering black-and-white neorealist slice of life about a middle-class family and its loyal domestic worker in Mexico City in the early ’70s, you get the feeling that every image — every emotion — is perfectly set in place.
 Cuarón shot and co-edited “Roma” himself, in addition to writing and directing it, and the movie is so naturalistic that it’s like a dramatized documentary.
 At the same time, Cuarón turns his camera-eye gaze into something heady and aestheticized.
-He dunks us, moment by moment, image by luminously composed image, into a panorama of the hurly-burly of Mexico City in 1970 and 1971 — the glinting squalor of the streets, the Americanized fragments of pop culture (Creedence vs. the Beatles!), the tatters of class war.
+He dunks us, image by luminously composed image, into a panorama of the hurly-burly of Mexico City in 1970 and 1971 — the glinting squalor of the streets, the Americanized fragments of pop culture (Creedence vs. the Beatles!), the tatters of class war.
 He puts us in close quarters with his characters, but he’s also staring at them from a beatific and nearly abstract remove.

 Cuarón, make no mistake, has done this entirely by design.
 He presents life in the unruly Mexican metropolis as an immersive experience, a you-are-there trance-out.
 For what it is, “Roma” is gorgeously done, yet you may feel gently absorbed in it more than you’re deeply moved by it.
 If the film were more thrashing and vulgar, it wouldn’t be such an art object, but it might have been more dramatically galvanizing.

 Cleo is the central figure of “Roma,” yet for most of the film she barely says a word.
 She’s stoic and dutiful, with a wide face that suggests a statue of humble rectitude, and the fact that she loves this family as her own is presented without question.
 Speaking in her native Mixtec, Yalitza Aparacio, a non-professional actress, makes Cleo a doleful earth mother with a deep presence, a kind of working-class saint — and, tellingly, a woman with problems she feels compelled to weather without protest.
 That’s the only option she has.
 Cleo goes on a date with Fermín (Jorge Antonio Guerrero), who after sleeping with her grabs the bathroom shower rod and uses it, while nude, as a martial-arts prop.
-He seems likable enough (in a slightly crazy way), until he takes her to the picture show to see a Hollywood World War II movie, and she uses the intimacy of the theater setting to let him know that she’s pregnant.
+He seems likable enough (in a slightly crazy way), until he takes her to the picture show, and she uses the intimacy of the theater setting to let him know that she’s pregnant.
 That’s more or less the last she’s going to see of Fermín, who skulks off to the restroom, never to return.

 Going out to the movies figures majorly in “Roma.”
 At one point, we’re startled to see a late-’60s outer-space film, with primitive special effects and two floating astronauts in conversation, that looks like it could have been a study for “Gravity,” the 2013 sci-fi landmark that was Cuarón’s last film before this one.
 “Roma” is the sort of movie an ambitious director summons the power to make after a smash hit like “Gravity”: searingly personal, without movie stars, more “Amarcord” than space opera.
-Yet “Roma” too, in a different way, carries shades of a God’s-eye view.
-On some level, Cuarón, in “Roma,” floats above the action he’s showing us.
+Yet “Roma” too, in its way, comes at you from a God’s-eye view.
+Cuarón floats above the action he’s showing us.
 He’s become the filmmaker as neorealist deity.

-The movie becomes a kind of snapshot Marxist adventure told from a family-eye view.
+The movie becomes a kind of Marxist adventure told from a family vantage.
 It takes us to a corrupt hacienda at Christmas time, with “Jesus Christ Superstar” on the turntable, where the decadent bourgeois swells toasting their good fortune seem to be whistling past the graveyard of the land grabs that are being whispered about; or out into the streets on June 10, 1971, with the audience plunged into the roiling fear and bloodshed of the Corpus Christie Massacre, the state-sanctioned attack on student demonstrators that heralded a new era of clampdown in Mexico.